Stop 12: Plague Column at Freedom Square (End)

 Explanation:

 Congratulations – you’ve made a full loop and ended back at Freedom Square, at a monument that symbolizes hope and gratitude.
-The Plague Column (also known as the Marian Column) was erected in 1689 to thank God (and the Virgin Mary, whose statue crowns the column) for ending the 1679–1680 plague epidemic in Brno.
+The Plague Column (also known as the Marian Column) was erected in 1689 to thank God and the Virgin Mary for ending the 1679–1680 plague epidemic in Brno.
 In those days, surviving a plague was definitely celebration-worthy, and many cities in Central Europe put up similar columns.
-Brno’s column is a splendid Baroque piece: around the base you’ll see statues of saints who are patrons against plague and disease, and at the top is the golden figure of the Virgin Mary standing.
+Brno’s column is a splendid Baroque piece: around the base you’ll see statues of saints who are patrons against plague and disease, and at the top is the golden figure of the Virgin Mary.
 Take a moment to appreciate the detail – it’s easy to overlook it as just a part of the square’s scenery, but it represents a chapter in Brno’s history when people were resilient through very tough times.
 The Plague Column has watched over centuries of changes: from horse-drawn carriages to electric trams, from markets to modern festivals.
 It’s somewhat poetic to end here, where we began, with a reminder that Brno has endured and thrived through challenges.
-Today, Freedom Square is usually full of life – much happier than when this column was first put up.
-If it’s around the hour, you might even hear the chime of the quirky modern astronomical clock on the square (that black granite bullet-shaped thing – Brno’s always mixing old and new).

 Plague Column in Brno